 I think you’re going to love how this guy turned a 182 sq. ft. storage space into an awesome, fully livable 8-room micro apartment in Seattle.

 That’s right.
 At first he was just looking for some storage space to keep some of his extra stuff.
-Once he took a look, he immediately realized that the space had more potential than just for storage.
+Once he took a better look, he immediately realized that the space had more potential than just for storage.

 Since he used to design airplane interiors for Boeing, he decided to use his expertise to create a home that would fit into the 182-square-foot storage space.